 Undergraduate study programme leading to a first degree and providing qualifications and skills for future employment.

 Physics is the foundation of all the other natural sciences.
-Physical phenomena are applied in all areas ranging from medicine to mechanical engineering.
-As a physicist you will investigate fundamental phenomena in nature across all length and time scales ranging from elementary particles to nanostructures and astronomical occurrences.
-You will observe and quantitatively describe these phenomena.
-Wherever possible, you will transfer your knowledge to other fields or use it to come up with technological innovations.
-In this respect, the interplay between theories and experimental findings constantly sparks further developments and helps to transcend current borders in the physical sciences.
+Physicists investigate fundamental phenomena in nature across all length and time scales ranging from elementary particles to astronomical occurrences.
+These phenomena are observed, analysed and described quantitatively.
+In this process, the interplay between theories and experimental results leads to constant further development and helps to transcend the current borders in the science of physics.

 Why study Physics in the University of Konstanz?